Exploit-Master122/Launchers/README.md

-Just go to the launcher.html and download the file.[VortexOS](https://exploit-master122.github.io/VortexOS/)
+- Download the index.html file or go to [VortexLauncher](https://exploit-master122.github.io/VortexOS-v2/)